celo-org/SocialConnect/asv2/README.md

 <!-- TOC ignore:true -->
-# Federated Attestations
+# SocialConnect

+> **Note**
->❗️This is a work in progress - we are continually pushing updates and would love to hear feedback and questions!
+> This page is a work in progress 🙌
+> We are continually pushing updates and would love to hear feedback and questions!

-This updated version of the Attestations protocol leverages issuers to steward the creation and maintenance of attestations.
-Issuers have the freedom to choose the process they use to verify the user's ownership of their phone number, and each attestation stored on-chain is associated with the issuer who registered it.
-Looking up an attestation then involves choosing the issuer(s) that we trust.
+## What is SocialConnect?

+SocialConnect is an open source protocol for mapping social **identifiers** (phone numbers, email addresses, twitter handles, ...) to **wallet addresses** (0xf93...8fb8), which are hard to remember and prone to typos.

+## Why use SocialConnect?

+SocialConnect gives you the tools to **register** and **look up** wallet addresses using social identifiers your users already know and maintain in their contact list and social media accounts.

+## Contents

 <!-- TOC -->